trilitech/tezos-developer-docs/src/pages/tutorials/build-an-nft-marketplace/index.md

 ### What is FA?

 Business objects managed by a blockchain are called **assets**.
-On Tezos you find the term **Financial Asset or FA**.
+On Tezos you find the term **Financial Asset (abbr.
+FA)**.

-Here are different categorizations of assets.
+This diagram shows different kinds of assets.
+Some tangible assets in the real-world, like physical currency and precious metals, are _fungible_, or interchangeable.
+Other tangible assets, such as specific pieces of art or property, are non-fungible.
+Similarly, Tezos financial assets can be fungible or non-fungible.

 ![](http://jingculturecommerce.com/wp-content/uploads/2021/03/nft-assets-1024x614.jpg)